background

 Reincarnation Research

-This body of work explores identity as something that may extend beyond a single lifetime, unfolding through recurring patterns across time.
-It exists as both a research practice and a metaphysical art project, engaging with questions of continuity, memory, and perception.
+This body of work explores the possibility that identity extends beyond a single lifetime, examining recurring patterns across time through artistic research, intuitive inquiry, and symbolic analysis.
+It exists as both a research practice and a metaphysical art project, engaging questions of continuity, memory, and perception.

-Drawing on an evolving dataset of over 260 case studies, the work traces connections between contemporary individuals and historical figures.
-Reincarnation is approached here not as a fixed belief, but as a method of inquiry; a way to examine how traits, roles, and experiences appear to repeat, transform, and reconfigure.
+Drawing on an evolving dataset of more than 260 case studies, the project investigates perceived correspondences between contemporary individuals and historical figures.
+Reincarnation functions here not as an established fact, but as a framework for inquiry through which recurring traits, roles, relationships, and life themes can be explored.

-The interactive constellation (to be released in May) forms a central element of the project, mapping relationships between historical figures while revealing how identities, influences, and dynamics cluster and reappear across time.
+The interactive constellation (which can be found here) forms a central element of the project, mapping relationships between historical figures while inviting visitors to explore how identities, influences, and recurring dynamics appear to cluster across history.

 This work functions as an evolving system, continuously expanding through new data, connections, and interpretations.
 Alongside this, the projects below translate these patterns into different forms, from case studies and lectures to articles and readings, each offering a different entry point into the same underlying structure.